Tiny-Home-Consulting/Dependiject/README.md

 To use this library requires Xcode 12.5 / Swift 5.4 or later.
 Dependiject is supported for all platforms that support SwiftUI.

+To install the library with CocoaPods requires version 1.10.0 or later, but we recommend using version 1.11.0 or later.

-To view the documentation in-browser (see [Documentation][4] below) requires NodeJS v12 or later and expects yarn to be installed globally.
+To view the documentation in-browser (see [Documentation][4] below) requires CocoaPods 1.11.3 and NodeJS 12.0.0 or later, and expects yarn to be installed globally.

 ## Examples